-The Board currently comprises twelve Directors.
+The Board currently comprises ten Directors.
 The Group CEO is the only Executive Director.
-The eleven Non-Executive Directors include Chairman David Bonderman and Deputy Chairman Stan McCarthy.
-Biographies of all current Directors are set out on pages 111 to 112.
+The nine Non-Executive Directors include Chairman Stan McCarthy and Senior Independent Director Louise Phelan.
+Biographies of all current Directors are set out on pages 134 to 135.
 Ryanair considers that the Board has the correct balance and depth of skills, knowledge, expertise and experience to optimally lead the Company and that all Directors give adequate time to the performance of their duties and responsibilities.

 Ryanair considers that all Directors discharge their Directorial duties with the objectivity and impartiality they have demonstrated since commencing their respective roles and has determined that each of the Non-Executive Directors is independent.
-In reaching that conclusion, Ryanair considered the character, judgement, objectivity and integrity of each Director and had due regard for the 2016 Code.
-Ryanair continually endeavours to maintain the quality and independence of its Board.
+In reaching that conclusion, Ryanair considered the character, judgement, objectivity and integrity of each Director and had due regard for the 2018 Code.
+Ryanair continually endeavors to maintain the quality and independence of its Board.

-Diversity Report
+Diversity

-The Board is supportive of the Lord Davies' Report and Hampton-Alexander Review target for women to represent 33% of boards by 2020, and is pleased that as at March 31, 2019, 33% of Directors were female.
-Following the Board changes effective from the 2020 AGM, this percentage will increase further.
+The Board is supportive of the target that women should represent 33% of boards by 2020, and is pleased that 40% of the Company's Directors are female.
 Diversity is a key criteria for the Board as part of its renewal and succession plans, and the Board appoints members based on merit without discriminating on age, gender, race, colour, religious or social beliefs, sexual orientation, disability or any other factors.